 Oil drilling has been around for many decades now.
 However, because of most technological advancements, the oil drilling sector has grown leaps and bounds.
-This development has resulted in new drilling rigs in the industrial supplies and equipment, and they are constantly changing the face of civilization.
+This development has resulted in new drilling rigs in the and equipment, and they are constantly changing the face of civilization.
 This means that technology has an enormous potential of improving the industry by handling different unique challenges.
 Some of the innovations, which are boosting the evolution of oil drilling, include:

 1. Directional Drilling

-Directional drilling is an important way of retrieving oil when it’s trapped in rocks and cannot flow into a big reservoir.
+Directional drilling is an important way of retrieving oil when trapped in rocks and cannot flow into a big reservoir.
 You can use it to access many reservoirs with an industrial rig and adjust the pressure in mines.

 - BHA configurations